jundalisay/spblist/content/en/research/paracelsus/dictionary/i.md

 Iesahach is supernaturall.

-Ignis leonis is the Element it selfe of fire.
+Ignis leonis is the Element it self of fire.

 Ignis Persicus is a hot burning ulcer.